I will not be running for my fraternity’s governing board in 2019 as I had done in 2017 (read more here).

 Reform program & convention fees

 Our organization wants online education to be a central element of its future training initiatives.
-We have sunk six figure sums into The LAMP (Delta Sig’s online learning platform), and that’s fine – if it works – and so we should address that our education is now per member and that our Program fee should be the same.
+We have sunk six figure sums into The LAMP (Delta Sig’s online learning platform), and that’s fine. . . if it works.
+Just as our educational initiatives will adapt to the internet, so too should our fee structure.

-Small chapters, those which close due to debt, are overwhelmed by the Program Fee, and when combined with the Convention Fee they amount to nearly $2,000 in charges per year.
+Small chapters, those which most often close due to debt, are overwhelmed by the Program Fee. when combined with the Convention Fee they amount to nearly $2,000 in charges per year.

 A group of 10 men have more important things to focus on then sending 4 members to Convention – it is why we retooled our accreditation process in 2015 to a hierarchy of needs model – and so we should not only rethink the need for a Program Fee, but also make changes to our Convention Fee.
-(Details in the aforementioned PDF).
+(Details in the aforementioned PDF, but basically chapters should only pay for 2x the number of delegates they receive).

 Just as citizens expect a level of transparency with their elected government representatives (and their respective bureaucratic institutions) so too should fraternity members expect an equal or greater level of transparency from their elected representation.